-The purpose of the following table is to assist a prospective investor in understanding the various costs and expenses that an investor in this offering will bear directly or indirectly.
+The following table is to assist a prospective investor in understanding the various costs and expenses that an investor in this offering will bear directly or indirectly, both currently and pro forma

+Current Pro Forma

 Stockholder Transaction Expenses

-Sales Load (as a percentage of offering price) None(1)
+Sales Load (as a percentage of offering price) None(1) None

 Dividend Reinvestment Plan Fees -(2)

-Total Stockholder Transaction Expenses %
+Total Stockholder Transaction Expenses % %

 Annual Expenses (as a percentage of net assets attributable to common stock)(3)

-Annual Expenses (as a percentage of net assets attributable to common stock)(3) Management Fees None(4)
+Management Fees None(4) 1.53%(5)

-None(4) None(5)

-Management Fees
+Interest Payments on Borrowed Funds (6) 0.02% 0.02%

+Other Expenses 3.51% 1.87%(7)

+Total Annual Expenses (annualized) 3.53% 3.42%
-(1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load.

-(2) The expenses of our dividend reinvestment plan are included in stock record expenses, a component of other expenses.
-We have no cash purchase plan.

-(3) Consolidated net assets attributable to common shares equal our net assets (i.e., total assets less total liabilities) at December 31, 2003.

-- (4) We are internally managed by our officers and employees and pay no management fees.
-See the "Stock Option Grants and Exercises," "Employment Agreements" and "Compensation of Directors" sections of this prospectus regarding our Amended and Restated 2001 Equity Incentive Plan. - (5) As of December 31, 2003 we had borrowed no funds, but we have entered into a \$100 million revolving credit facility, and we intend to borrow funds in the future up to an amount so that our asset coverage, as defined in the 1940 Act, is at least 200% after each issuance of our senior securities.
-Assuming that we borrowed \$100 million at an interest rate of 2.6%, interest payments on borrowed funds would have been 2.01% as of December 31, 2003. - (6) Total annual expenses would be 3.19% on an annualized basis at December 31, 2003 if total annual expenses were calculated as a percentage of total assets (as reduced by cash and cash equivalents pledged to creditors).
+- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The expenses of our dividend reinvestment plan are included in stock record expenses, a component of other expenses.
+We have no cash purchase plan. - (3) Consolidated net assets attributable to common shares equal our net assets (i.e., total assets less total liabilities) at March 31, 2004. - (4) We are currently internally managed by our officers and employees and pay no management fees.
+See the "Stock Option Grants and Exercises," "Employment Agreements" and "Compensation of Directors" sections of this prospectus regarding our Amended and Restated 2001 Equity Incentive Plan. - (5) This amount represents management fees under the proposed advisory agreement with Gladstone Management, which will be 1.25% of total assets (as reduced by cash and cash equivalents pledged to creditors) per year, and assumes the continued growth of our assets through future investments, which may be funded by leverage. - (6) We have entered into two revolving credit facilities, under which our aggregate borrowing capacity is \$115 million.
+We have drawn down on these credit facilities and we expect to borrow additional funds in the future up to an amount so that our asset coverage, as defined in the 1940 Act, is at least 200% after each issuance of our senior securities.
+Assuming that we borrowed \$115 million at an interest rate of 2.6%, interest payments on borrowed funds would have been, current and pro forma, 2.33% as of March 31, 2004. - (7) This amount includes an administrative fee under the proposed advisory agreement with Gladstone Management, which will be 0.75% of total assets (as reduced by cash and cash equivalents pledged to creditors) per year, and assumes the continued growth of our assets through future investments, which may be funded by leverage.
+This amount also includes direct expenses such as directors fees, legal and accounting fees, and stockholder related expenses that we will continue to pay following the externalization of our management.